 Getting STUCK, whether in a relationship, decision-making process, career path, whatever is very much part of being human.
 In our productivity-obsessed society, it is an especially big concern and we’ve read lots of blogs advising this or that technique.
-One powerful tool is Unstuck, a website and app to help navigate various states of stuckness.
+We found a powerful tool at the now-defunct Unstuck, a website and app to help navigate various states of stuckness.
 It builds upon three essential steps that help you navigate stuckness:

 Admit you’re stuck